-A person who intends to make a priority claim for an international application for design registration under Article 4D, paragraph (1) of the Paris Convention must include the priority claim to the international application provided in Article 6(1)(a) of the Geneva Act and submit the "priority certificate, etc." to the Commissioner of the Japan Patent Office within 3 months from the date of the international publication provided in Article 43, paragraphs (2) and (3) of the Patent Act as applied mutatis mutandis pursuant to the provisions of Article 60-10, paragraph (2) of the Design Act following the deemed replacement of terms.
-Furthermore, within a same period, applicant may complete the prescribed procedure for the World Intellectual Property Organization's Digital Access Service (DAS) instead of submitting a "priority certificate, etc" (Article 43, paragraphs (5) of the Patent Act as applied mutatis mutandis pursuant to the provisions of Article 60-10, paragraph (2) of the Design Act following the deemed replacement of terms).
+A person who intends to make a priority claim for an international application for design registration under Article 4D, paragraph (1) of the Paris Convention must include the priority claim to the international application provided in Article 6(1)(a) of the Geneva Act and submit the priority certificate to the Commissioner of the Japan Patent Office within 3 months from the date of the international publication provided in Article 43, paragraphs (2) and (3) of the Patent Act as applied mutatis mutandis pursuant to the provisions of Article 60-10, paragraph (2) of the Design Act following the deemed replacement of terms.
+Furthermore, within a same period, applicant may complete the prescribed procedure for the World Intellectual Property Organization's Digital Access Service (DAS) instead of submitting a priority documents(Article 43, paragraphs (5) of the Patent Act as applied mutatis mutandis pursuant to the provisions of Article 60-10, paragraph (2) of the Design Act following the deemed for the Patent Act as applied mutatis mutandis pursuant to the provisions of Acticle 40 (DAS) instead of submitting a priority documents(Article 43, paragraphs (5) of the Patent Act as applied mutatis mutandis pursuant to the provisions of Article 60-10, paragraph (2) of the Design Act following the deemed replacement of terms).